Guitar Solos: Background

 Fred Frith was a classically-trained violinist who turned to playing blues guitar while still at school.
 In 1967 he went to Cambridge University where he and fellow student, Tim Hodgkinson formed Henry Cow.
 While at University, Frith read John Cage's Silence: Lectures and Writings, which changed his attitude to music completely.
 He realised that "sound, in and of itself, can be as important as ... melody and harmony and rhythm."
 This changed his approach to the guitar, "just to see what I could get out of it", and initiated a long period of experimentation that continued throughout Frith's musical career.

 While the music of Henry Cow was highly orchestrated and structured, Frith also began to experiment with unstructured music, using prepared instruments and chance composition.
 In June 1974, after the release of Henry Cow's second album Unrest, Virgin Records (Henry Cow's record label) commissioned a solo record from Frith.
 They were impressed with his musical ability and gave him free rein to record whatever he wanted.
 Frith accepted Virgin's challenge, realising that he had "an interesting opportunity to see if I could actually redefine what the instrument was."
 He decided that the album would consist of a number of "minimally planned improvisation[s]", "a set of études".
 Frith spent four days in July 1974 recording at the Kaleidophon Studios in London, and in October that year, Virgin released the album as Guitar Solos on their budget label, Caroline Records.

 Frith believes that Virgin wanted to transform him into a guitar hero. "[They] were trying to turn me into a star, which is what record companies try to do."
-But rather than produce a "guitar hero record", what Frith made "was almost the antithesis" of what Virgin were expecting.
+Frith had no interest in becoming a "guitar hero", and said "I couldn't do those things, it's not my vocabulary ...
+I wasn't going to be the next Jeff Beck.
+So, rather than produce a "guitar hero record", what Frith made "was almost the antithesis" of what Virgin were expecting.
 American music academic Benjamin Piekut noted the similarity between Guitar Solos and Derek Bailey's 1971 album, Solo Guitar, but added that while Frith knew Bailey at the time, he had not heard Bailey's solo album.